Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Results

 \subsection{Model noise resilience}

-We evaluate the noise resilience of our models by comparing their performance on IBM's Aachen QPU with ideal, noiseless simulations for the $M=8$ case.
-Consistent outcomes across both backends indicate robustness to hardware noise, while large deviations reveal sensitivity.
-Through the following sections, we interchangeably use the terms NISQ and quantum hardware to refer to the QPU.
+Before scaling to regimes beyond classical simulation, we assess the noise resilience of our models by benchmarking $28$-qubit performance on IBM’s Aachen QPU against noiseless simulations.
+Consistency between backends would signal robustness to hardware noise, whereas significant deviations highlight sensitivity. { The quantum device characteristics and parameters at the time of data acquisition are outlined in Appendix \ref{app:device_characteristics}.}

-Figure~\ref{fig:simvseval-all}(a) shows that the densities measured on NISQ hardware closely match the simulated values, yielding comparable outcomes across all models.
-Figure~\ref{fig:binomial-all}(a) further shows that the degree distributions measured on the quantum hardware remain in close agreement with the theoretical binomial at the $28$-qubit scale.
-Together, these findings indicate that shallow IQP models can learn and reproduce single-bodied features on both simulators and quantum hardware.